developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The Analytics Client is turned on (enabled) by default on all Zebra Android devices:

-- When a value of ***Off*** is chosen, the Analytics Client will be turned off (disabled), and hence it will not collect any machine data during the operation of the device and will not deliver any machine data regardless of whether connectivity is available.
+- When a value of ***Off*** is chosen, the Analytics Client is turned off (disabled), and does not collect machine data during the operation of the device and does NOT deliver machine data regardless of whether connectivity is available.

-- When a value of ***On*** is chosen, the Analytics Client will be turned on (enabled), and hence it will automatically collect machine data during the operation of the device and deliver it, when connectivity is available, to the Zebra Analytics Cloud Server.
+- When a value of ***On*** is chosen, the Analytics Client is turned on (enabled), and automatically collects machine data during the operation of the device and delivers it when (connectivity is available) to the Zebra Analytics Cloud Server.

-On some Zebra Android devices, the ability for an Administrator to use an EMM to turn off (disable) the Analytics Client may not be supported.
+**Note**: The ability for an Administrator to use an EMM to turn off (disable) the Analytics Client is not supported on some devices.

 ### Analytics Configuration - User Control of State

-This Managed Configuration allows an Administrator using an EMM to configure whether the  the Device User will be allowed to control whether the Analytics Client on a Zebra Android device is turned on (enabled) or turned off (disabled).
+This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to control the state (enabled/disabled) of the Analytics Client on a Zebra Android device.

-The Analytics Client is turned on (enabled) by default on all Zebra Android devices:
+The Analytics Client is turned on (enabled) by default on all Zebra Android devices.

-- When a value of ***Off*** is chosen, the Device User will not be allowed to change whether the Analytics Client is turned off (disabled) or on (enabled), and hence whether it will collect or deliver any machine data during the operation of the device.
+- When a value of ***Off*** is chosen, the Device User prevented from changing the state (enabled/disabled) of the Analytics Client and whether it collects and/or delivers machine data during the operation of the device.

-- When a value of ***On*** is chosen, the Device User will be allowed to change whether the Analytics Client is turned off (disabled) or on (enabled), and hence whether it will collect or deliver any machine data during the operation of the device.
+- When a value of ***On*** is chosen, the Device User is allowed to change the state (enabled/disabled) of the Analytics Client and whether it collects and/or delivers machine data during the operation of the device.

 ## Audio Configuration